My Kind of Christmas (Christina Aguilera album)

-My Kind of Christmas is the third studio album and first Christmas album by American singer Christina Aguilera.
+My Kind of Christmas is the first Christmas and third overall studio album by American singer Christina Aguilera.
 It was released on October 24, 2000, by RCA Records.
 The album was recorded from late 1999 to mid 2000, while Aguilera was touring to promote her self-titled debut album and its follow-up Spanish-language album Mi Reflejo.
 My Kind of Christmas contains cover versions of Christmas standards, such as "Have Yourself a Merry Little Christmas" and "Angels We Have Heard on High", as well as several original recordings, which incorporate dance-pop elements.
 The album was produced by Ron Fair, the Matrix, Robbie Buchanan, Barry Harris and Chris Cox.

 My Kind of Christmas received generally mixed reviews from music critics upon release, who criticized its musical style and Aguilera's oversinging.
 Retrospective reviews for the album have been positive with praise to the album's lasting impact.
 The album topped the US Top Holiday Albums chart, peaked at number 28 on the US Billboard 200 and was certified platinum by the Recording Industry Association of America (RIAA), having sold 1,015,000 copies.
 Aguilera appeared on several television shows, such as The Early Show and The David Letterman Show, to promote the album, and also performed a special concert for ABC, which was released on DVD in June 2001, as My Reflection.